Category: Plumbing

 Plumber

 If you suspect a leak it’s important to shut off your water at the main valve and check your meter to see if it is still running.
 Plumbers use specialized equipment to locate hard to find leaks.
-Connect with Provo Plumber for reliable help.

 If you notice wet spots on your lawn or higher-than-normal water bills, there could be a leak in your plumbing.
 It’s important to find and fix these before they get out of control, as they can lead to costly water damage.
 A plumber can help with this by performing leak detection and repairs.